eagereconomist/kmeans/README.md

 - **Purpose:** Apply configurable scaling and transformations (normalization, standardization, min–max, log1p, Yeo–Johnson) to prepare data for PCA and K-Means.
 - **CLI (`process.py`):** Entry-point for data processing—reads from file or stdin (`-`), accepts flags for one or more transformations (e.g. `--standardize`, `--minmax`, `--log1p`, `--yeo-johnson`), and writes the transformed DataFrame to file or stdout (`-o`).
 - **Utils (`process_utils.py`):** Implements core scaling functions, handles column selection and transformer fitting, and integrates with I/O helpers for seamless DataFrame processing.
 - **When to use:** Run immediately after wrangling raw data to ensure features are on comparable scales before PCA or K-Means clustering if your data is not already on a similar scale.

+#### **Example usage in bash**

 - Using stdin -> default stdout (no `-o` flag)
   ```bash